 Prior to their data stack implementation, The Latest Scoop’s business was closely managed.
 They monitored their daily, weekly and monthly sales and KPIs like any productive business.
 However, the company's significant growth and inflexible systems meant monitoring the business success metrics became highly manual and tedious.
 The Latest Scoop’s expanding lineup of stores and merchandise increased their need for multiple views of sales, inventory and location data.

 The company needed a better solution than the hours of manual data pulls, CSV file downloads, and pivot tables.

 The team defined several reasons that they wanted to build a next-generation data system.
 Frustratingly, the business had many questions about their data and wanted timely answers.
 Specifically, Nichol and his team wanted real-time performance visibility in contrast to viewing old data.
 From his standpoint, he felt it was important to know how the company was performing in real-time so the trends could be assessed and failures avoided.

-The Latest Scoop eventually landed on two key services for their data stack: Panoply’s smart data warehouse and Looker business intelligence platform.
+The Latest Scoop eventually landed on two key services for their data stack: Panoply and Looker.
 The combination of the two has given the company everything on their data and analytics wishlist.

 Nichol says “It’s been really exciting to be able to achieve real-time performance visibility with Looker and Panoply.
 We have alleviated a lot of hours tracking conversions at individual stores.”